zafarfast/authsmasher/README.md

 ## SMS notification feature

-If you wish to use the SMS authentication feature, register and create account on Twilio. (https://www.twilio.com/try-twilio).
+If you wish to use the SMS notification feature, register and create account on Twilio. (https://www.twilio.com/try-twilio).

 You will get the following after registering a trial account on Twilio,